SHihozs/Online-Shop/README.md

 another with errors.

 # 5. In summary, your program must have
-     - Files : products.txt, postages.txt, customers.txt with your own data (10 lines)
+     - Files: products.txt, postages.txt, customers.txt with your data (10 lines)
-     - Classes : Product, Postage, Customer, OnlineShop (main class)
+     - Classes: Product, Postage, Customer, OnlineShop (main class)